Specialties

 - Learn about bronchoscopy in general and its usefulness in the diagnosis of lung cancer and other conditions (CR3)

-- Discuss the role of the multi-disciplinary team in the treatment and support of a patient diagnosed with lung cancer (CR3)
+- Discuss the role of the multi-disciplinary team in the diagnosis, treatment and support of a patient diagnosed with lung cancer (CR3)

 - Understand the role of surgery, chemotherapy, radiotherapy and palliative care in the management of bronchial carcinoma (CR3)